 Following an investment from London property firm British Land in 1987, Shore Capital grew rapidly, setting up a corporate finance division in the early 1990s, becoming one of the first market makers on AIM when it opened in 1995, and overseeing the first IPO of an Israeli company, BATM, on the London Stock Exchange in 1996.

-The Group itself was listed on the stock market in 2000.
 In 2003, the Capital Markets division took over ING’s award-winning, Liverpool-based research team, and in March 2019 it acquired Stockdale Securities.
-Now representing both AIM-listed companies and leading FTSE companies such as M&S and Morrisons, and with offices in London, Liverpool, Edinburgh and Berlin, Shore Capital is the fifth-largest independent stockbroker in the UK.
+Now representing both AIM-listed companies and leading FTSE companies such as M&S and Sainsburys, and with offices in London, Liverpool, Edinburgh and Berlin, Shore Capital is the fifth-largest independent stockbroker in the UK.

 Shore Asset Management